Education is the most powerful weapon you can use to change the world.

 Some Work Experience

-If you already have work experience, focus on it more than resume education section.
+If you already have work experience, focus on it more than the resume education section.
 It shows that you are familiar with the pressures and expectations of the professional world.

 - Keep your resume education section to a minimum